INF2023AI-Python/NoNameNoGame/README.md

 ### Chess
 PvP Chess Game without en passant, castling and pawn promotion

-How to Play:
+How to Play: <br>
-Use the Joystick to move the rectangle around
++ Use the Joystick to move the rectangle around</li>
-It is like you would expect it - top = up, bottom = down, left=left, right=right
++ It is like you would expect it - top = up, bottom = down, left=left, right=right
-Use the Green Button to select a piece an the destination Use the Red Button to exit the game
++ Use the Green Button to select a piece an the destination
++ Use the Red Button to exit the game